Course Outlines:

 5. Help

-You can get official help at any time on the Help and FAQ page .
+You can get official help at any time on the Ask Us + FAQ page .

-In addition to official help (and often far better than it!) you will probably find that the best most helpful advice and ideas will come from your peers - so if you need help at any time about the content on a course page please ask a question in the comment section at the foot of the relevant page and the course community will likely sort if out for you in a flash.
+In addition to official help you will probably find that the best most helpful advice and ideas will come from your peers - so if you need help at any time about the content on a course page please ask a question in the comment section at the foot of the relevant page and the course community will likely sort if out for you in a flash.
 And if you see someone asking a question that you can answer - please do!
-This course works best when we work as a collaborative community, and we always do (We're very proud of the supportive community character of students and former students of this course).
+This course works best when we work as a collaborative community, and we have in the past (We're very proud of the supportive community character of students and former students of this course).

 6. Keeping Informed